Levetiracetam Viatris (Levetiracetam)

 How It Works

-Levetiracetam belongs to a group of medications called antiepileptics.
-These drugs work by controlling brain chemicals that send signals to nerves, preventing seizures from happening.
+Levetiracetam is believed to work by modulating brain chemicals that transmit signals to nerves, thereby preventing seizures.

-Good to know: There is no evidence that Levetiracetam Viatris tablets are addictive.
+Good to know: Levetiracetam Viatris is not considered addictive.

 How to Take Levetiracetam Viatris